-As motorcycles have become an increasingly popular way to travel in Arizona, the number of accidents continues to rise.
-While motorcyclists enjoy the exhilaration of the open desert roads, bikers are exposed to the elements and do not have the protective structure of other vehicles.
-When collisions with cars, trucks, or fixed objects such as utility poles occur, the consequences can be catastrophic.
+As motorcycles have become a popular way to travel in Arizona, the number of motorcycle accidents continue to rise.
+While motorcyclists enjoy the thrill of the open desert roads, bikers are exposed to the elements and do not have the protections of other vehicles.
+When collisions with cars, trucks, or fixed objects such as utility poles occur, the consequences can be severe.

-The Blischak Law Firm has extensive experience representing motorcycle accident victims in Phoenix, Scottsdale, Mesa, Tempe, Chandler, and throughout the state of Arizona.
-Although these cases pose a number of challenges, particularly due to the public’s bias against motorcyclists, we have the skills and resources that are essential for achieving successful outcomes.
-We aggressively fight for the rights of injured motorcyclists and help our clients obtain meaningful compensation.
+Blischak Law has extensive experience representing motorcycle accident victims in Phoenix, Scottsdale, Mesa, Tempe, Chandler, and throughout Arizona.
+These cases pose a number of challenges.
+We have the skills and resources that are essential for achieving successful outcomes.
+Our personal injury attorneys aggressively fight for the rights of injured motorcyclists and help our clients obtain compensation.